dmitrysamodurov/Aspose.Email-Documentation/net/release-notes/release-notes-2023/aspose-email-for-net-23-4-release-notes/_index.md

 **Changes in public API:**

-- `MailConversionOptions.Timeout` - Limits the time in milliseconds of formatting message while converting.
+- `MailConversionOptions.Timeout` - Limits the time in milliseconds while converting a message.
-- `MailConversionOptions.TimeoutReached` - Raised if timed out while converting to MailMessage.
+- `MailConversionOptions.TimeoutReached` - Raised if the time is out while converting to MailMessage.

-- `MsgLoadOptions.Timeout` - Limits the time in milliseconds of formatting message while converting.
+- `MsgLoadOptions.Timeout` - Limits the time in milliseconds while converting a message.
-- `MsgLoadOptions.TimeoutReached` - Raised if timed out while converting to MailMessage.
+- `MsgLoadOptions.TimeoutReached` - Raised if the time is out while converting to MailMessage.

 **Code sample:**